 Disadvantages of marble floors?

-Despite its magnificence, marble as a flooring option has a few downsides to it, as discussed further below;
+Despite its magnificence, marble as a flooring option has a few downsides to it.
+Here below are some cons of marble flooring.

 Unfortunately, your beautiful marble flooring will not last as long as you may have hoped for, due to various reasons.
 First, given its porosity, marble gets permanently stained when an acidic substance spills on it.
 What’s more, marble is surprisingly brittle for natural stone and will break if a very heavy object is dropped on it.